-If you’d like to get your hands on some real Bering Sea Gold you can buy Gold by the Gram or if you’re up for a challenge of panning get one of our Bags of Paydirt and get the chance to win 1 troy ounce!
+If you’d like to get your hands on some real Bering Sea Gold you can buy Gold by the Gram (in a vial, no panning required) or if you’re up for a challenge of panning get a 2 gram bag of Eroica Paydirt!
 All gold sold on this website currently is mined by Emily Riedel on the Eroica.

 Many factors play into how miners sell their gold in Nome but usually the deciding factor is how badly they need cash at that moment.
 Remote gold mining towns aren’t cheap, and miners often need to hustle to get that shiny gold dust turned into cash to keep working.

 Sign Up for our Newsletter and Get 10% off Your First Purchase in our Shop, Including Gold and Paydirt!

 - The Complete Guide to Prospecting for Placer Gold in the Desert - March 21, 2023

 - Is Gold Magnetic?
 How to Use a Magnet to Spot Fake Gold - March 15, 2023

 - The Best Sluice Boxes You Can Get on Amazon in 2023 - March 8, 2023